vinay07o/ace-use-case/README.md

 `The server starts at localhost:9999.
 Use this address to review each file and gather details about functions or logic segments that have not been tested.
 This step is crucial for identifying areas that require additional test coverage to ensure the robustness of the project.`

 ## Steps to Run Python Formatters
-* Execute following coomand to format all python files of this project with PEP8 standards
+* Execute following command to format all python files of this project with PEP8 standards
     ```bash
     make format-python